ELMAHFOUDOUSOUSS/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit : this script display the content list of the current directory 2-bring_me_home : this script changes the directory to home 3-listfiles:this script list the directory content in long format
+1-listit : this script display the content list of the current directory 2-bring_me_home : this script changes the directory to home 3-listfiles:this script list the directory content in long format 4-listmorefiles : this script list the content of the directory as well as the hidden files